michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 in a BIP21 URI are not part of the QR code uppercase character set, so only binary mode can be used.
-Additionally, BIP21 specifies that query parameter names such as `amount` and `label` are case sensitive, so all-uppercase versions of them aren't expected to work anyway.
+Additionally, BIP21 specifies that query parameter names such as `amount` and `label` are case sensitive, so uppercase versions of them aren't expected to work anyway.

-Still, anywhere you want to display just an address in a QR code, it makes sense to use all-uppercase for bech32 addresses and [bech32-like addresses][News 44 bech32].
+Still, anywhere you want to display just an address in a QR code, you should consider using all-uppercase for bech32 addresses and [bech32-like addresses][News 44 bech32].

 ## Notable code and documentation changes